LuxxamedEntwicklung/newGuiRequirements/WebserverRequirements.md

 The ssh functionality shall be switched on and off via the software when a user is logged in which has admin privileges on the system.

 The server shall be an nginx serverr with no file repository

+Webserver is based on NBfxml example with JPro maven repos and JPro base features

+last edited 21.09.2025, Thorsten Stüker